What I built

 The automated car seat testers look something like this:

-3D render of the car seat tester
+3D render of the car seat tester.

 With the electrical panels looking a little more like this:

-Schematic of the electrical panel
+Schematic of the electrical panel.

 And to give you a better idea of what & how they tested:

-Diagram of how the seat should be tested.
+Diagram of how the seat is tested.

 I remember walking in the first day and seeing one machine which was almost ready to ship.
 I was appalled and I knew from that point that if I make the most of this term I would be able to significantly “level up” my knowledge and experience in mechatronics systems (which is what I studied in university).
 What I didn’t expect was the amount of effort and overtime that would go into this coop over the whole 4 months.